RediSearch/RediSearch/docs/Extensions.md

   // multiply by the document score (between 0 and 1) tfidf *= dmd->score;

-  // no need to factor the slop if tfidf is already below minimal score if (tfidf < minScore) {
+  // no need to factor the slop if tf-idf is already below minimal score if (tfidf < minScore) {
     return 0;
   }